Phrasal Verbs with GROW

 - After they finished school, they moved to different cities and eventually grew apart.

-- Amanda and her husband grew apart after they got divorced and eventually stopped seeing each other.
+- Amanda and her husband grew apart after the divorce and stopped seeing each other.

 Grow away from

-- Children usually grow away from their families when they leave home.
+- Many young people grow away from their families when they leave home.

-- The rose in the garden is growing away from the wall.
-You should fix it.
+- The rose bush is growing away from the wall — you might want to fix it.

 Grow back

-- They shaved her head before the operation but her hair grew back.
+- They shaved her head before the operation, but her hair grew back quickly.

-- We mowed the grass in the garden and it grew back even stronger.
+- We mowed the grass, and it grew back even stronger.

 Grow into

-- Sean is still small but he’ll grow into that jacket in a month or two.
+- Sean will grow into that jacket in a month or two.

-- Robert has grown from an insecure teenager into a confident responsible man.
+- Robert has grown into a confident, responsible young man.

-- A silly problem grew into a serious dispute between the two countries.
+- A small argument grew into a serious international dispute.

-- Michael is growing so fast.
-He’s already grown out of the t-shirt I got him last month.
+- Michael is growing so fast — he has already grown out of the T-shirt I bought last month.

-It also means to stop doing something as you grow older.
+2) To stop doing something as you get older

-- Maria used to bite nails back in high school but she’s grown out of it.
+- Maria used to bite her nails, but she has grown out of it.

-- Let your hair grow out a centimeter or two before you dye it again.
+- Let your hair grow out a little before dyeing it again.

 Grow on